K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 database.
 There are several other ways to organize data in a database.
 These are all referred to as `non-relational databases`.

+### REST

+REST is an acronym that means `representaional state transfer`.
+It is a method by which applications can use web services.
+When a client wants to see an image or update a profile, REST is the scaffolding that connects the client with the resource.
+It is a set of rules for communication between clients and servers.

+### HTTP

+HTTP stands for `Hypertext Transfer Protocol`.
+A `protocol` is `"a set of rules governing the exchange or transmission of data between devices"`.
+REST is the channel for communication.
+HTTP is the communication of what the client wants to get or wants to place on a server.
+The request uses the HTTP rules for making requests.
+REST governs how those requests are handled and returned to the client.
+REST is not the only type of architecture used for handling requests, but it is the most common.

+Why do we care about this?
+Webpages are designed to be interactive.
+"Interactive" means that clients can request information from the website.
+They can also store information on the website (actually, it is stored on a database associated with the website.).
+In the past, only textual information could be requested and returned.
+But that was quite a long time ago.
+Today, anything that can be stored on a server can be requested and returned or sent to be stored.
+That includes applications, images, videos, whatever.
+Collectively, anything that can be stored on a server is referred to as a `resource`.
+You will often hear the term `web resource`.
+It just means a thing stored on a server that can be accessed.
+We care about this because we want our website to have the ability to send information and to receive information.
+This is what makes them useful.
+Without this ability, a website is really just an electronic bulletin board.
+If we want our website to do anything more than display data, we need to make it interactive.